Autocar India

 432

 On the highway, the Creta Electric continues to post the better efficiency figure at 7.36km/kWh.
-However, the BE6's larger battery enables it to cover 459km on a charge compared to the Hyundai's 379km, giving it a clear advantage on longer journeys.
+However, the BE 6's larger battery enables it to cover 459km on a charge compared with the Hyundai's 379km, giving it a clear advantage on longer journeys.

-Across our combined cycle, the Mahindra records a range of 449km, 17km ahead of the Creta Electric's 432km.
+Across our combined cycle, the Mahindra records a range of 449km, 17km more than the Creta Electric's 432km.
 The results underline the different engineering approaches adopted by the two manufacturers.
 Hyundai prioritises energy efficiency, while Mahindra leverages a larger battery to deliver greater overall range.

 Performance comparison

 The performance figures also help explain the differences in efficiency.
-The BE6's rear mounted electric motor produces substantially more power than the Creta Electric, resulting in quicker acceleration across every test.
+The BE 6's rear-mounted electric motor produces substantially more power than the one in the Creta Electric, resulting in quicker acceleration across every test.

 Performance